Lenostatos/crownsegmentr/README.md

         while( distance_of( former_centroid, current_centroid ) > very_small
                 AND number_of_iterations < too_many )

-        # the last centroid is returned as the original point's mode
+        # the terminal centroid is returned as approximation to the mode
         return( current_centroid )